-The Genetic Counseling Program of the University of Pennsylvania at Chester County Hospital, offered at Penn Women's Specialty Center, is specifically designed for women who want information about their personal risk for breast and ovarian cancer.
+The Cancer Risk Evaluation Program (CREP) at The Abramson Cancer Center at Chester County Hospital is specifically designed for men and women who want information about their personal risk for gastrointestinal, breast and ovarian cancer.
 You can expect the following:

 - An outline of a plan for continued monitoring to help protect your health.

-- Women who have been diagnosed with breast cancer at an early age (younger than 50) or ovarian cancer.
+- Women who have been diagnosed with breast cancer at an early age (younger than 50) or ovarian cancer at any age.

-- Women with two or more close relatives (siblings, parents, children, grandparents, aunts, uncles), on the same side of the family, with the same or related types of cancer (for instance breast and ovarian, colon and uterine)
+- Women with two or more close relatives (siblings, parents, children, grandparents, aunts, uncles, cousins), on the same side of the family, with the same or related types of cancer (for instance breast and ovarian, colon and uterine).

-- Women who have had more than one type of cancer
+- Individuals who have had more than one type of cancer.

-- Families that have a known cancer predisposition gene
+- Families that have a known cancer mutation in a pre-disposition gene.

 Before the appointment, participants will be asked to gather information about their family and its medical history.
 These forms are needed so that we can tailor your first visit to your personal situation.

-At your first appointment you will meet with a certified genetics counselor who will review the information you have provided and will gather additional information as necessary.
-You will learn the significance of risk factors and find out about the role of genes, inheritance and genetic testing as they relate to your family history.
+At your first appointment, you will meet with a genetic counselor who will review the information you provided and will gather additional information as necessary.
+You will learn the significance of risk factors and find out about the role of genes, inheritance, and genetic testing as they relate to your family history.

 Genetic testing is a personal choice and is not for everyone.
-Cancer risk assessment can help you decide if testing may be useful to you or your family.
+The cancer risk assessment can help you decide if testing may be useful to you or your family.

-If you feel that you may be a candidate for the Genetic Counseling Program please contact Penn Women's Specialty Center at 610-423-4556.
+If you feel that you may be a candidate for the Genetic Counseling program, please consult with your Chester County Hospital oncologist or other physician for a referral.

 LOCATION and CONTACT INFORMATION